JasonChiu001/BENG_187_Final_Project/FinalPaper.md

 ![unnamed (3)](https://github.com/user-attachments/assets/16efe23d-c393-42da-a1a4-b2770f58fb02)

 Figure 4.
 IBSS-ss algorithm.

 Here XTX – correlation from LD matrix, XTy – SNP-phenotype association (sufficient statistics) that is derived from eQTLs.
 Conceptually, the algorithm is very similar to IBSS with the only difference being that we compute residuals in ρ that are derived from sufficient statistics rather than individual level data.
 More on the argument on how sufficient statistics are derived in the SuSiE-RSS [12].

 #### 2.2.3 Fine-mapping in practice
 ![unnamed (4)](https://github.com/user-attachments/assets/65575067-e088-4958-a9fb-d5cd127ba20b)

 Figure 5.
 Example of how SuSiE fine-mapping works.

-To understand fine-mapping in practice, we refer to a figure from the SuSiE-RSS paper [13] that illustrates how a refinement step can improve the performance of SuSiE-RSS.
+To understand fine-mapping in practice, we refer to a figure from the SuSiE-RSS paper [12] that illustrates how a refinement step can improve the performance of SuSiE-RSS.
 Although we do not detail this optional refinement procedure in our algorithm description, it can enhance results when the initial solution is not globally optimal.
 Regardless, the figure provides an excellent example of how fine-mapping works.
 In panel 5A, we see a zoomed-in view of a simulated GWAS locus from the UK Biobank dataset.
 Initially, numerous SNPs are present in the region, but after applying SuSiE-RSS, they are consolidated into a smaller set of putative causal variants (SMA, SNP1, and SNP2).
 Panels 5B and 5C then show the fine-mapping results in terms of Posterior Inclusion Probabilities (PIPs).

 ### 2.3 Polygenic Risk Score

-## 2.3.1 Introduction to Polygenic Risk Scores
+#### 2.3.1 Introduction to Polygenic Risk Scores
 Polygenic Risk Scores (PRS) represent a powerful approach for translating genetic findings into clinically relevant predictions.
 While individual genetic variants typically have small effects on complex traits, PRS aggregate these weak signals across many genomic regions to generate meaningful predictions about phenotypes.
-The construction of PRS involves collecting significant SNPs identified through eQTL analysis and weighting these SNPs based on their effect sizes.
-These weighted effects are then aggregated into a predictive model that can be used to assess individual risk for various traits and conditions.

-## 2.3.2 Types and Implementation
+#### 2.3.2 Implementation Example
-Recent work by Gabriel et al. has demonstrated the effectiveness of multiple PRS approaches.
+Recent work [13] has demonstrated the effectiveness of multiple PRS approaches.
 The GWS PRS, using genome-wide significant SNPs, provides a baseline approach utilizing 65 key genetic markers.
 The eQTL PRS expands this by incorporating 961 expression-related SNPs, offering additional predictive power through the integration of functional genetic information.
-Combined approaches have shown the strongest results, integrating multiple sources while carefully accounting for overlapping SNPs and linkage disequilibrium.
-This comprehensive method has demonstrated superior predictive capability compared to single-source approaches.
+Combined approaches have shown stronger results accounting for overlapping SNPs within genetic loci and linkage disequilibrium.

-## 2.3.3 Performance in Clinical Settings
+#### 2.3.3 Performance in Clinical Settings

 ![unnamed](https://github.com/user-attachments/assets/edc0bcfe-e7cc-4d5a-b354-08106dc54930)

 Figure 6.
 PRS construction.
-[14]
+[13]

 Studies have shown promising results in PRS applications across different contexts.
 The GWS PRS achieves an odds ratio of 1.27 (CI: 1.20-1.35, p < 0.001), while the eQTL PRS shows comparable performance with an OR of 1.24 (CI: 1.17-1.32, p < 0.001).
 Most notably, the combined PRS approach demonstrates enhanced predictive power with an OR of 1.37 (CI: 1.29-1.45, p < 0.001).

 These scores have proven particularly valuable in disease risk prediction, ranging from cancer susceptibility to diabetes risk assessment.
 Their utility extends to identifying high-risk individuals who might benefit from enhanced screening protocols.

-## 2.3.4 Current Limitations in Genetic Prediction
+#### 2.3.4 Current Limitations in PRS

-In the context of genetic prediction, raw GWAS results alone provide limited utility for predicting complex traits, such as identifying individuals at high risk of developing type 2 diabetes.
+In the context of genetic prediction, raw GWAS results alone provide limited utility for predicting complex traits.
 A PRS addresses this by aggregating weak signals spread across many genomic regions.
 At its core, a PRS can be viewed as a machine learning task: taking an input x (one's genotype and potentially other variables) and producing an output y (the individual's predicted trait value).

-A recent paper [15] outlines two main approaches to training PRS.
+A recent paper [14] outlines two main approaches to training PRS.
 The first involves using a sufficiently large cohort of genotyped and phenotyped individuals to train a PRS from scratch using standard machine-learning algorithms on individual-level data.
 The second, more common approach involves meta-analyzing summary statistics from published GWAS results into a linear model.

 Despite over a decade of refinement with exponentially increasing cohort sizes, the predictive power of most PRS remains limited.
 While there have been successes with specific phenotypes like height, most diseases and clinically relevant traits fall short of genetics-based risk assessment potential.
 Current models explain only a small fraction of trait heritability and often don't reach clinical relevance.
-Notably, the paper points out that many potential reasons for unsatisfying PRS performance are linked to questions of missing heritability and nonlinear genetic effects.
-A significant issue highlighted is PRS transferability between populations and genotyping technologies.
-The paper notes substantial declines in performance when transferring PRS between datasets, even within the same population.
-This instability is often attributed to batch effects and differences in genotyping technologies, though the exact reasons for these sensitivities remain poorly understood.
-Even within the same dataset and ancestry group, prediction accuracy can vary based on characteristics such as sex, age, or socioeconomic status.
+This happens mainly due to PRS being able to explain heritability only based on cis-genetic expression, while not accounting environment variance and other source of heritability (e.g. nonlinear effects).

 The review discusses attempts to improve PRS using nonlinear models, including support vector machines, random forests, and deep neural networks.
 However, these attempts have generally failed to outperform simple linear models.
-This provides strong evidence for the theory that nonlinear effects may not be as important in the grand scheme of things, though the paper notes these findings aren't yet decisive since only a handful of attempts have been made with nonlinear approaches.

-### Conclusion
+## Conclusion

+eQTLs have enabled us in a better way to understand the underlying mechanisms behind complex traits by combining wide genotype information with expression data, enabling per variant analysis.
+This type of analysis empowers scientists to design further downstream wet lab experiments.
+Thus it is important that these methods are continued to be optimized to best represent biology.

 eQTLs enable anonymous faster fine-mapping via sufficient statistics that can be utilized to find causal SNPs behind the genes.
-Current implementation of SuSiE has led to development of multi-ancestry fine-mapping methods such as SuSiEx [16], SuShiE [17] to improve fine-mapping for limited data in non-European populations.
+Current implementation of SuSiE has led to development of multi-ancestry fine-mapping methods such as SuSiEx [15], SuShiE [16] to improve fine-mapping for limited data in non-European populations.
 Additionally, recently a new method RSparsePro [17] emerged to tackle the limitation of SuSiE-RSS associated with allele flips in LD matrices.

-### Citations
+## Citations

 [1] Henriksson, J., Chen, X., Gomes, T., Ullah, U., Meyer, K. B., Miragaia, R., Duddy, G., Pramanik, J., Yusa, K., Lahesmaa, R., & Teichmann, S. A. (2019).
 Genome-wide CRISPR Screens in T Helper Cells Reveal Pervasive Crosstalk between Activation and Differentiation.
 Cell, 176(4), 882-896.e18. https://doi.org/10.1016/j.cell.2018.11.044